 President: Don Heiduck

 Donnie Heiduck is a Law Enforcement Ranger with Wyoming State Parks.
 He serves in the capacity of a LE Ranger at Curt Gowdy State Park, but has the privilege of working at events at the Wyoming State Capitol, the Wyoming Territorial Prison Guernsey State Park, Wyoming State Museum, Historic Governor’s Mansion, Fort Bridger, Quebec Historic Site, and Glendo State Park.
 Donnie is a former Detective and Crime Scene Investigator with the Laramie County Sheriff’s Department.
 He served with the Sheriff’s Department from 1987 to his retirement in 2016.
 Donnie served in the Sheriff’s Department in a number of capacities including community safety training, public awareness and community advocacy programs.
 His career in law enforcement started with the Cheyenne Police Department in 1979 and he has served in the same capacity in the Laramie County Community since then, working as Police Patrolman, Dispatcher, Reserve Deputy, Patrol Deputy, Detention Officer, Court Security Officer, and concluding his career as a Detective/Crime Scene Investigator/Community Service Deputy.
-Law Enforcement has evolved to incorporate the strategy of community policing, which highlights prevention and education and the DUI Victim Impact Panel is a positive creditable example of that particular premise.
-He has served on the Board since 2008 and inituiated the DUI VIP Scholarship at Laramie County Community College.
-Detective Heiduck is currently serving as the elected Council President since 2016.
+Law Enforcement has evolved to incorporate the strategy of community policing, which highlights prevention and education, and the DUI Victim Impact Panel is a positive creditable example of that particular premise.
+He has served on the Board since 2008 and initiated the DUI VIP Scholarship at Laramie County Community College.
+Donnie is currently serving as the elected Council President since 2016.
 I believe that the DUI Victim Impact Panel Speakers and our Board Members have become a “family”, a family created out of tragedy that has brought us all together for the good of our community.

 Vice-President: Melissa Walls